indocomsoft/cvwo-assignment-2017/README.md

 The code for the 2017 Winter Break Assignment of CVWO (Computing for Voluntary Welfare Organisations)

+## Notes on Permission
+I develop on Windows Subsystem for Linux (WSL), so expect some funky permission (like 777 funky).
+Fix this using the `rails-fix-permissions` gem
+1. `gem install rails-fix-permissions`
+2. `rails-fix-permissions`

 <!--
 This README would normally document whatever steps are necessary to get the application up and running.